storytron/storyworlds/README.md

 # storyworlds
 _2009-2017 storyworlds created with SWAT by various authors.
 Many are incomplete sketches due to the sunsetting of the Storytron technology in 2010.

-In all storyworlds the Protagonist operator has been replaced with the protagonist Actor._
+Note: In all storyworlds the Protagonist operator has been replaced with the protagonist Actor._

 ## storytron-original
 _Storyworlds included with the original 2010 version of SWAT_